Drought causes historic disruption at hydropower plant

 On 5 August, the California Department of Water Resources (DWR) took offline the 750-MW Hyatt Powerplant.
 DWR director Karla Nemeth cited “record-low reservoir levels due to dramatically reduced runoff this spring.”
 The disruption is unprecedented since the generating station began operating in 1967.*

-The DWR anticipated the dire situation at Lake Oroville.
-With the possibility of losing the asset of water and grid management, the state’s water management agency informed the California Independent System Operator (CAISO) and the California Energy Commission.
-The latter organizations are working with the California Public Utilities Commission (CPUC) to procure additional electricity and continue to balance demand and supply.
+DWR anticipated the dire situation at Lake Oroville.
+With the possibility of losing the asset, the agency informed the California Independent System Operator (CAISO) and the California Energy Commission.
+These organizations work with the California Public Utilities Commission (CPUC) to procure additional electricity to balance demand and supply.

-Similarly, Pacific Gas and Electric (PG&E) planned ahead – implementing aggressive water storage and conservative water release strategies at its reservoirs during the spring.
+Similarly Pacific Gas and Electric (PG&E) planned ahead.
+During the spring it implemented aggressive water storage and conservative water release strategies at its reservoirs.

-Like droughts, managing heatwaves and extended periods of extreme temperatures involves a high level of coordination and communication without disruption to hydropower generation.
+Managing heatwaves and extended periods of extreme temperatures also involves a high level of coordination and communication without disruption to hydropower generation.
 Waterpower continues to provide operational flexibility as robust sources of solar and wind power scale.